 Not communicating enough or communicating in unhealthy ways can cause misunderstanding, arguing, fighting, and mistrust between partners.
 Many other divorce-causing factors can enter the marriage more easily when you’re communicating poorly.

-2. Couples Divorce When They Can’t Overcome Their Financial Struggles
+2. Can’t Overcome Their Financial Struggles

 If you and your partner don’t see eye-to-eye when it comes to your money and how it should be spent, it can put a tremendous amount of stress on your relationship.
 Every trip to the grocery store, the coffee drive-thru, or even the gas station can become a cause for conflict.